 Iran's main export market, China, will also move towards self-sufficiency, while Asian markets will be increasingly supplied by low-cost US petrochemicals output.
 Low-capacity utilisation is therefore going to be an enduring problem.
 Moreover, although Iran will be keen to secure tie-ups with European petrochemicals producers, the country will retain a highly risky business environment and there is no certainty that Iran's isolation will end.
 The industry will need foreign skills and equipment if it is to add value to output and diversify its product portfolio.

 Autos Revival Will Secure Growth

-Growth Rates For Iran's Key Petrochemicals Consumption Markets
+Growth Rates For Iran's Key Petrochemicals Consumption Markets e/f = BMI estimate/forecast.
+Source:National Sources, BMI

 Consumption